Charge Clients PayPal Fees for Payments sent through WHMCS

-WHMCS makes it as easy and as quick as possible.
+WHMCS makes it fairly easy and quick.
 Enabling a new payment method takes a few clicks and you can choose from a list that includes PayPal, Stripe, Bank Transfer, Skrill, GoCardLess and many more.

-As if it wasn't enough, there are tens of additional third-party payment solutions to choose from.
-For example our module Payments Bundle adds GestPay, BNL Positivity and Nexi as payment gateways.
+As if it wasn't enough, there are hundreds of additional third-party payment solutions to choose from.
+For example Payments Bundle adds GestPay, BNL Positivity and Nexi as payment gateways.

 One.
 PayPal specifically states you can't impose a surcharge or any other fee for accepting payments.
 This is written in Accepting Payments from Buyers section of User Agreement.

 Two.
 The same prohibition applies to European Union.
 According to regulations, traders are not allowed to charge extra for using credit or debit card.
 This includes electronic transactions like PayPal.

 Three.
 National laws may also apply.
 For example, in Italy it's illegal to impose a surcharge since 2010 as stated in art.
 62 Consumer Code.
 As you probably know, Ryanair was excelling in this habit.
 Look at them now.
 We could conclude the question with this image but keep readin.

 Over the years, many tried to overcome the problem of high fees with risky subterfuges.
 I'm going to discuss them in the following chapters.
 I will also describe how you can legitly reduce the impact of PayPal fees on your business.

 How many times have you shopped online only to receive an invoice with a strange line item which actually reflects PayPal transaction fee?
 I'm raising both my hands.
 This is still a common practice made by "smart" companies people, not to say other words.